RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 ## Rules of Thumb

 - Disabled elements don't get focus via click, tap, or keyboard, aren’t accessible when tabbing, and are not submitted with form data.
-- Readonly elements should allow focus via click, tap, or keyboard, are accessible when tabbing, and are submitted with form data.
+- Read-only elements (e.g., `<input type=“text” readonly />`) should allow focus via click, tap, or keyboard, are accessible when tabbing, and are submitted with form data.
 - The length of the input field should reflect the intended length of content.

 ## Validation